About Us

 Our Mission

-Santa Barbara Alternatives to Violence Project is:
+Santa Barbara Alternatives to Violence Project helps with:

 Our History – Where AVP Began and How SBAVP Came to be.